Sayrarh/Sayrarh/README.md

 - :seedling:  I’m currently learning how to build smart contracts using solidity programming language and also building my frontend development skills
 - :dancers:   I’m looking to collaborate on amazing projects on Web development, Blockchain technology, ...
 - 🤔: I’m looking for help to learrning and working on interesting things
-- :speech_balloon: Ask me reasonable things
 - :mailbox: How to reach me: [Oluwatosin Serah](https://twitter.com/SerahOluwatosin)
-- :zap: Fun fact:  I enjoy cooking and love to listen to spiritual music
+- :zap: Fun fact:  I enjoy cooking and love to listen to spiritual songs